tigera-cs/Calico-Enterprise-Networking-Training-FR/4. Kubernetes Services and CE Service Advertisement/README.md

 Notice that `kube-proxy` is using the `iptables` `statistic` module to set the probability for a packet to be randomly matched.
 Make sure you scroll all the way to the right to see the full output.

 The second rule directs traffic destined for the `summary` service to the chain that delivers packets to the first service endpoint (KUBE-SEP-NCOI6JAXVX2D4BXJ) with a probability of 0.50000000000.
-The third rule unconditionally directs to the second service endpoint chain (KUBE-SEP-TVZHKMXMBG2BIHX).
+The third rule unconditionally directs to the second service endpoint chain (KUBE-SEP-TVZHKMXMBG2BIHXS).
 The result is that traffic is load balanced across the service endpoints equally (on average).

 If there were 3 service endpoints, then the first chain match would be probability of 0.33333333, the second probability of 0.5, and the last unconditional.
 The result is each service endpoint receives a third of the traffic (on average).

-#### KUBE-SEP-XXXXXXXXXXXXXXXX -> `summary` pod

-Let's look at one of the service endpoint chains.
+11. Let's look at one of the service endpoint chains.
 (Remember your chain names may be different than this example.)
 ```
 sudo iptables -v --numeric --table nat --list KUBE-SEP-NCOI6JAXVX2D4BXJ | column -t
 ```